Angelica C Scanzera, OD, MPH, FAAO, FSLS

 About

-Dr. Scanzera received her BBA from Loyola University Chicago, OD from the New England College of Optometry, and MPH in Epidemiology from UIC.
-After completing her optometry Residency in Primary Care and Ocular Disease at the Captain James A. Lovell Federal Health Care Center in North Chicago, IL, she went on to complete a clinical Fellowship in Advanced Medically Necessary Contact Lenses at UIC.
+Dr. Scanzera received her BBA from Loyola University Chicago, OD from the New England College of Optometry, MPH in Epidemiology from UIC, and Certificate in Implementation Science from the University of California San Francisco (UCSF).
+She completed her Residency in Primary Care and Ocular Disease at the Captain James A. Lovell Federal Health Care Center in North Chicago, IL, followed by a clinical Fellowship in Advanced Medically Necessary Contact Lenses at UIC.

 Selected Publications